 Though definitely not the first of its kind in terms of interlocking storylines – the German silent Grand Hotel…!
 (1927) and Fox’s Transatlantic (1931), to name two, treaded on similar ground – MGM’s Grand Hotel proved to be one of the most influential releases of the early 1930s.

 In 1945, the studio remade it as the heavily Americanized, New York City-set Week-End at the Waldorf, one of the year’s biggest box office hits.
 Robert Z. Leonard directed Ginger Rogers, Walter Pidgeon, Lana Turner, Van Johnson, and Edward Arnold.

 That same year, Warner Bros. released Peter Godfrey’s Hotel Berlin, based on Vicki Baum’s 1943 novel of the same name.
-A handsome, competent, but less distinguished production, it features less high-profile names: Faye Emerson, Helmut Dantine, Raymond Massey, Andrea King, Peter Lorre.
+A handsome, competent but less distinguished production, it features more modest names: Faye Emerson, Helmut Dantine, Raymond Massey, Andrea King, Peter Lorre.

 In later years, there would be all-star Grand Hotels on air (The High and the Mighty, Airport and its sequels), at sea (The Poseidon Adventure, Voyage of the Damned), at an airport (The V.I.P.s), in a burning skyscraper (The Towering Inferno), in temblor-prone and seemingly race-obsessed Los Angeles (Earthquake, Crash), at a country music event (Nashville), at other hotels (Hotel, California Suite), etc.

 Ah, and at dinner parties.

 If you can make one all-star blockbuster, why not two?